Kunlong1994/lab3/Lab-#1.md

 We will share the password for these networks in class.

+---
+## Instruction on how to connect to your home WiFi or computer can be found [here](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Other-ways-to-connect-IxE-to-your-computer).
+---
 ## Connect to your Interaction Engine
----

 Replace **[00]** with your interaction engine number on your SD card.
 For SSH use:
 ```